-- Original WIA Intake form completed and signed
+- Original WIOA Intake form completed and signed

 - Indian documentation.
 Please provide ONE of the following to document your Indian heritage:

-- Certificate Degree of Indian Blood (CIB) Card OR
+- Certificate Degree of Indian Blood (CDIB) Card OR

 - Tribal Enrollment Letter from a federal/state recognized tribe OR